ibm-cloud-docs/secure-infrastructure-vpc/support.md

     1. From the workspace **Activity** page, select the {{site.data.keyword.bpshort}} apply action that failed.
     1. Click **Jobs** to see the detailed log output.
 1. Provide errors from the {{site.data.keyword.bpshort}} log:
-    1. In the log file, find the last action that {{site.data.keyword.bpshort}} started before the error occured.
+    1. In the log file, find the last action that {{site.data.keyword.bpshort}} started before the error occurred.
 For example, in the following log output, {{site.data.keyword.bpshort}} tried to run a copy script in the `instances_module` module by using the Terraform `null_resource`.

         ```text
         2021/05/24 05:03:41 Terraform apply | module.instances_module.module.compute_remote_copy_rpms.null_resource.remote_copy[0]: Still creating...
 [5m0s elapsed]